tc39/proposal-extended-numeric-literals/README.md

 ### Generalizing BigInt

-JavaScript contains two numeric type, [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) and [BigInt](https://github.com/tc39/proposal-bigint).
+JavaScript contains two numeric types, [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) and [BigInt](https://github.com/tc39/proposal-bigint).
 To differentiate the literal syntaxes, BigInts are written ending with an `n`, e.g., `19824359823509831298352352n`.
 In the case of BigInt, this is a one-off change to JavaScript grammar.

-Other numeric types which may be added, either in JavaScript library code or eventually as a built-in:
+Other numeric types which may be added:
 - IEEE 754-2008 128-bit decimals
 - Arbitrary-precision decimals
 - Rationals
 - Complex numbers

+The hope is that these could be added either built-in to the language *or* simply defined by JavaScript code, without using transpilers/tools.
 Part of the picture of generalizing built-in syntax is operator overloading; another part is custom numeric literal suffixes.

 Example custom numeric type: